beajoynes/netbox-evaluation/plugins/evaluation-template.md

 ## Description

-A netbox plugin providing floorplan mapping capability for locations and sites
+A netbox plugin providing floorplan mapping capability for locations and sites.

 ## Use Case

+* Site mapping, we currently use autocad to show where racks are installed inside a building.

 ## Compatible Version

-Compatibility

 | NetBox Version	| Plugin Version |
 |----------------|----------------|